 Employee Medical Insurance:

 Probably the biggest advantage of this plan for the employee is that it is free.
 The employee doesn’t have to pay an insurance premium for it.
-In most cases, the employer pays the health insurance premium for such type of health policy in India on the employee’s behalf.
+In most cases, the employer pays the health insurance premium for such a type of health policy in India on the employee’s behalf.

 This is a generic policy.
 All beneficiaries under this plan have the same cover; all employees fall under one cover.
 Some policies also offer the option of including parents and spouse in the policy.
 This is seen as a major benefit by the employees, especially during current times where medical costs are always on the rise.